You've probably never heard a wooden spoon origin story. That's because you've probably never encountered a wooden spoon worthy of one.

 Oh yeah, and did I mention that, throughout this whole process, Victor lived (and still lives!) in Hungary, 4,500 miles away from his son?

-Alan C.K. and Co. not only overcomes this incredible distance barrier, they thrive because of it.
+Alan C.K. and Co. not only overcome this incredible distance barrier, they thrive because of it.
 Because Victor still lives in Hungary, he has easy access to premium European woods such as responsibly sourced, water resistant, antibacterial Hungarian beechwood, the ideal wood from which to make wooden kitchen utensils.
 Jake and the Made In design team worked with Zalan and his father to design Made In's Wooden Spoon — a product Alan C.K. and Co. had never made before — and the rest is history.

 Each Made In Wooden Spoon is individually handmade in Hungary by Victor, meaning we only receive 250 wooden spoons at a time.
 Because each finished product sent to us is beautiful, incredibly high quality, and wildly versatile, the Made In Wooden Spoon typically never stays in stock more than a day after being restocked before selling out once again.